cncf/servicedesk/README.md

 ### How do I file a ticket with the Service Desk?

-If you’re a CNCF project committer/maintainer, all you have to do is visit [http://servicedesk.cncf.io](http://servicedesk.cncf.io/) or email [servicedesk@cncf.io](mailto:servicedesk@cncf.io) to request support.
+If you’re a CNCF project committer/maintainer, all you have to do is visit [http://servicedesk.cncf.io](http://servicedesk.cncf.io/) to request support.

-All CNCF maintainers are listed here: https://docs.google.com/spreadsheets/d/1Pr8cyp8RLrNGx9WBAgQvBzUUmqyOv69R7QAFKhacJEM/edit#gid=262035321
+All CNCF maintainers are listed [here](https://docs.google.com/spreadsheets/d/1Pr8cyp8RLrNGx9WBAgQvBzUUmqyOv69R7QAFKhacJEM/edit#gid=262035321).

 ### What happens if I want to use a tool or service not listed here?